Rampurhat–Malda Town section

-The Rampurhat-Malda Town section is a railway line connecting Rampurhat and Malda Town.
-This 123 kilometres (76 mi) track is part of the Howrah-New Jalpaiguri Main Line and Sahibganj Loop.
-It is under the jurisdiction of Eastern Railway.A large number of express and superfast trains, along with a huge volume of freight traffic, operate on this route every day.
+The Rampurhat–Malda Town section is a railway line connecting Rampurhat and Malda Town.
+This 123 kilometres (76 mi) track is part of the Howrah–New Jalpaiguri line and Sahibganj loop.
+It is under the jurisdiction of Eastern Railway.
+A large number of express and superfast trains, along with a high volume of freight traffic, operate on this route every day.

 History

 In the early 1960s, when Farakka Barrage was being constructed, a radical change was made in the railway system north of the Ganges.
 Indian Railways created a new broad-gauge rail link from Kolkata.

-The 2,240 m (7,350 ft) long Farakka Barrage carries a rail-cum-road bridge across the Ganges.
+The 2,240 m (7,350 ft)-long Farakka Barrage carries a rail-cum-road bridge across the Ganges.
 The rail bridge was opened in 1971.The electrification of Rampurhat-Malda Town section was completed in 2016.

 Track

-For the 30 km Rampurhat-Murarai section, the final location survey for upgrading the existing triple line to a quadruple line has been sanctioned and finalized.
+For the 30 km Rampurhat–Murarai section, the final location survey for upgrading the existing triple line to a quadruple line has been sanctioned and finalized.
 The project is targeted for completion by the year 2028.

 For the 41 km Murarai–Gumani section, a feasibility study for converting the double line into a triple line has been completed and the project is under development.
-The target for completion is the year 2027-28.
+The target for completion is the year 2027–28.